Skip to main content

 The Weekly Charter

-The weekly charter is the natural unit of Greek yachting: embark Saturday, seven nights under way, disembark the following Saturday morning.
-The fleet, the marinas and the crews are all built around this rhythm, which is why a well-planned week feels effortless.
-It also matters fiscally: a commercial crewed charter longer than 48 hours, which every weekly charter is, carries the 13% VAT rate rather than the 24% applied to short, static or bareboat arrangements.
+The weekly charter is the natural unit of Greek yachting, and the market turns over on Saturdays: embark Saturday afternoon, seven nights under way, disembark the following Saturday morning.
+The fleet, the marinas and the crews are all built around that rhythm, which is why a Saturday week is the easiest one to place and often the best priced.
+It is a convention rather than a rule, though, and we are not bound by it.
+If your flights land on a Tuesday, we will build the week from Tuesday.
+What matters fiscally is length, not the day: a commercial crewed charter longer than 48 hours, which every weekly charter is, carries the reduced VAT treatment, statutory 13% instead of the 24% applied to short, static or bareboat arrangements, and in practice 5.2% to 12% on certified yachts.

 Peak July and August weeks book 6 to 12 months ahead, and the premium 40m-plus yachts often commit a year or more out.
 Mykonos and Santorini lead 2026 demand, with Milos the fastest-rising island.
 If your dates are fixed, the honest advice is to decide early; if your dates are flexible, June and September buy calmer winds and better value for the same yacht.